The Impact of Core Web Vitals on Website Performance !

 c.
 Third-Party Tools and Services

 In addition to Google’s tools, various third-party services offer comprehensive insights into Core Web Vitals and overall website performance.
-Tools like GTmetrix, WebPageTest, and Lighthouse can provide additional perspectives and recommendations for optimization.
+Tools like GTmetrix, WebPageTest, and Lighthouse can offer additional perspectives and optimization recommendations.

 Future Trends and Considerations